roydevdemon/roydevxyz/source/about/index.md

     ## Interests

-    - Content Production and Industry Expertise
+    - **IP Content Industry**: I'm interested in business models that discover and expand global Intellectual Property (IP).
-    - AI Model Integration and Orchestration
+    - **AI and Orchestration**: I contemplate integrated methods (Agent Orchestration) for effectively using AI in professional work.
-    - Blockchain Technology and Token Economics
+    - **Blockchain and Tokenomics**: I'm interested in the potential of Distributed Ledger Technology (DLT) and sustainable token economy design.
-    - Automation Workflows and Robotic Process Automation (RPA)
+    - **RPA**: I research ways to utilize RPA and automation tools to minimize repetitive tasks and maximize efficiency.

   ko: |
     ## 반갑습니다 roy입니다. 👋